Featured in the Vanderbilt Eye Institute Impact Report 2024. Peruse the rest of the Impact Report here.

 “My father overcame great odds to become an ophthalmologist, only to go totally blind in his later years.
 One of our greatest interests is supporting the scientific discovery that will help find a cure for blinding eye diseases.”

 After Les earned his undergraduate degree from Vanderbilt University, he spent five years flying Air Force missions in Vietnam, then returned to attend the UK School of Law.
-He and Judy married and ultimately settled in New Mexico, where one of their first philanthropic ventures was to purchase eyeglasses for students at the New Mexico School for the Blind.
+He and Judy married and ultimately settled in New Mexico, where one of their first philanthropic ventures was purchasing eyeglasses for students at the New Mexico School for the Blind.

 “Judy’s sister-in-law worked at the school and told us there was no budget to buy these kids the thing that was so essential for them to thrive,” Les said.
 “Since then, our giving philosophy has been: If you see a need and can help, do it!”